California Gothic · Adult Literary Fiction

 Nora and the Genius in the LLM

 Nora is a software engineer.
 She can debug anything except her own life.
 After two decades of almosts, dating felt less like romance and more like sitting at a séance table — summoning men instead of spirits.
 Then she meets Roman.
 Then his roommate.
-And time stops.

-The Book
+The story

 Roman arrives first: charismatic, certain, the kind of man who has opinions about everything, especially her.
 Then she meets his roommate.